Annakan/EnamlxTableView_warts/table_view4/README.md

 ## Flaws

-* `selection` property is completely broken (always off by one, try to CTRL+click disjoint row/cells etc ...)
+* `selection` property is not updated when the item it points too are destroyed ...
 * The spinner is still obviously broken, uncomment lines 83/84 in the table_view.enaml to see it.

 ## Improvements